hayone1/exoduschurch-demodata/about.md

 ::info
 ---
-id: about
+id: who-are-we
-title: About Us
+title: Who are we
 image:
     url: '/images/main/about.png'
 # bodyButtons: